 Last updated v1.0

-These restrictions have primarily aimed to ensure the health system maintained adequate capacity to respond to the needs of people requiring acute care as a result of COVID-19.
-However, at other stages of the COVID pandemic, the restrictions have reflected disruptions to the delivery of hospital services due to COVID infections which have affected staff and patients and the availability of resources (e.g. ICU beds).
+These restrictions have primarily aimed to ensure the health system maintained adequate capacity to respond to the needs of people requiring acute care because of COVID-19.
+However, at other stages of the COVID pandemic, the restrictions have reflected disruptions to the delivery of hospital services due to COVID infections which have affected staff and patients and the availability of resources (e.g., ICU beds).

 Elective surgery urgency categories